-Second year students may elect to see psychotherapy patients.
-They are assigned to faculty for individual psychotherapy supervision.
-Patients are seen in the program's training site (Manhattan or Garden City - optional), the Center for Psychological Services.
+Second year students may elect to see psychotherapy patients through Derner's Center for Psychological Services.
+They are assigned to licensed supervisors for individual psychotherapy supervision.
+Patients are seen in the program's training site (Brooklyn Heights or Garden City optional), the Center for Psychological Services.
 Supervision is weekly.
-Students are encouraged to see at least two patients each week.
+Students are encouraged to see at least two patients each week in order to maximize their supervision time.
+Students are expected to provide continual treatment to patients including over the summer and over winter break.
+Of course, students may schedule vacations, however arranging coverage for patients would be essential and coordinated with the patient, supervisor, and Clinic Director.

 The treatment model at the Center for Psychological Services is integrative with an emphasis on psychodynamic principles, which provides the student with a comprehensive understanding of the complexities of the treatment process.
 Supervision, a supportive relationship with a senior clinician, focuses on the development of a working therapeutic relationship, the identification of transference and countertransference, and the use and timing of various interventions.
+Clinical hours are tracked through Time2Track.